tires4real/Oncoscape-dev-environment/README.md

 docker run -ti -p 80:80 -v /Users/myuser/Oncoscape:/opt/Oncoscape --name myoncodev02 --hostname myoncodev02 oncodev
 ```

 After running the above command, you should see that the '/User/myuser/Oncoscape' folder on your development workstation is now mounted read/write to '/opt/Oncoscape' inside this new container.
 You can change to this directory and use git just like you do on your workstation.
 It's worth noting that any modifications to this directory or files it contains inside the container, is directly modifying the files outside of your container.
-This approach can save you a lot of time and disk space by not having to clone the repo inside each container, but if you need true isolation between each conatiner, this might not be the right approach.
+This approach can save you a lot of time and disk space by not having to clone the repo inside each container, but if you need true isolation between each container, this might not be the right approach.

 ***NOTE:*** Windows users can't specify the local folder they want mounted in the traditional *'C:/xyz'* format.
 You'll need to use the *'/c/xzy'* format.
 For example *"-v /c/Users/myuser/Oncoscape:/opt/Oncoscape"* will mount 'C:\Users\myuser\Oncoscape' on your workstation to *'/opt/Oncoscape'* inside the container.